doombubbles/bg3-mods/Wiki/Spell-Changes.md

+# Spell Changes

 **Chromatic Orb** - All variants now deal the traditional 3d8 damage

-**Longstrider and Enhance Leap** - Applies to all nearby allies in an AOE like Feather Fall
+**Longstrider and Enhance Leap** - Apply to all nearby allies in an area like Feather Fall

 **Hex** - Now also gives disadvantage on Saving Throws for the chosen Ability and not just Checks